mikemadest/a-witch-s-journey/README.md

 ----------------------
 ## Log

 ### Version 0.07
 - animated tiles
-- Webpack
-- first mobile support : screen size, controls with touch
-- zqsd key to move
 - idle state for player
 - extruded tilemap
+- Webpack
+- mobile support
+- spell icon on the bottom left of the screen
+- spell casting with touch
+- added zqsd key to move

 ### Version 0.06